John C. Baker: Continued career

 After returning to the National Guard in March 1947, Baker was assigned to command 1st Battalion, 105th Infantry Regiment.
 In 1951, he completed the Infantry Officer Advanced Course and the Air-Ground Operations Course.
 In 1953, he graduated from the Infantry Field Grade Officer Refresher Course and was appointed to command the 105th Infantry.
 In 1954, Baker graduated from the Armor Field Grade Officer Refresher Course and the associate course at the United States Army Command and General Staff College.
 In 1955 he was assigned to command Combat Command A, 27th Armored Division and graduated from the Special Weapons Course at the Artillery and Guided Missile School.
 He graduated from the Armor Officer Advanced Course in 1957, and the Army National Guard Division Staff Officer Course in 1958.
 In 1958, Baker also graduated from the Senior Officer Preventive Maintenance Course and the Senior Officer Nuclear Weapons Employment Course.

 In 1959, Baker graduated from the Tactical Use of Nuclear Weapons Course and the Field Artillery Field Grade Officers Refresher Course.
 In October 1959, he was promoted to brigadier general and assigned as the New York Army National Guard's chief of staff.
 In July 1960, he was assigned to command the 27th Armored Division Artillery.
 Also in 1960, Baker completed the Senior Artillery Officer Surface to Air Missile Course and the Senior Field Artillery Officers Course.
 In 1961, he graduated from the Reserve course at the Command and General Staff College and completed the Logistical Command Course.
 In 1961 and 1962, Baker completed the refresher course for Division Artillery staff officers.
 In 1962, he graduated from the Reserve Component General Officer Orientation Course.
 In 1962 and 1963, he attended the Combat Division Officers Course.
 In 1963, he completed the Senior Air Defense Artillery Officers Course.
 He graduated from the Army Management Orientation Course in 1964.

 Later career

 In 1961, Baker was assigned as assistant division commander of the 27th Armored Division.
 In February 1963, he was assistant adjutant general of the New York National Guard and deputy commander of the New York Army National Guard.
 In July 1968, he was appointed commander of the New York National Guard's Emergency Operations Headquarters and promoted to major general.

 In January 1971, Baker was appointed Adjutant General of New York, succeeding Almerin C. O'Hara.
 (Note: At the time, the title was chief of staff to the governor.)
 In 1973, he assumed command of the 42nd Infantry Division, an assignment he carried out while continuing to serve as adjutant general.
-Baker retired from the military in December 1975.
+Baker retired from the military in December 1975 and was succeeded by Vito J. Castellano.